mshumko/asilib/contributing.md

 # How to Contribute
 I welcome collaboration on this project.
-I need the most help with keeping up with documentation, writing more unittests, and adding other ASI missions.
+I need the most help with keeping up with documentation, writing more unittests, and adding other ASI arrays.
 Please contact me or start a Pull Request with your suggestions.

 To install the developer dependencies, clone this repo, `cd aurora-asi-lib` and then run `python3 -m pip install -r requirements.txt -e .`